-This blog was originally published at AFL-CIO on May 25, 2018.
+This blog originally appeared at ALF-CIO on June 17, 2021.
 Reprinted with permission.